Ellypham92/predict-stock-price-using-scraped-data/README.md

 Each dataset has the same format with the following 7 columns:

-Date - in format YYYY-MM-DD
+Date - in format YYYY-MM-DD <br>
-Open - stock price upon opening of an exchange
+Open - stock price upon opening of an exchange <br>
-High - the highest stock price on a given day
+High - the highest stock price on a given day <br>
-Low - the lowest stock price on a given day
+Low - the lowest stock price on a given day <br>
-Close - stock price at the end of a trading day
+Close - stock price at the end of a trading day <br>
-Volume - the amount of shares traded over the course of a trading day Dividends -
+Volume - the amount of shares traded over the course of a trading day <br>
+Dividends -  <br>
-Stock Splits -
+Stock Splits - <br>
 ### :baseball: Data Preprocessing

 ### :bicyclist: Machine Learning Modeling